xoseperez/standalone-lorawan-gateway-balena/README.md

 ## Boot process

 Now a special container in the device will be notified of the new services to download and install.
 This will take a few minutes and the services will reboot 2 or 3 times until configuration is complete.
-In the meantime you can configure the `TTS_DOMAIN` variable in the `Device variables` section in the Balena dashboard.
-A complete list of variables can be found be `Variables` section below, but this one is required.
-Set the `TTS_DOMAIN` variable to the domain you configured.
-The `stack` service won't boot if this variables is not defined.

 ## Log in

-Point your browser to the domain name you have defined before using HTTPS and use the default credentials (admin/changeme) to log in as administrator.
+Point your browser to the first local IP of the device or to the domain name (if you have defined one) using HTTPS and use the default credentials (admin/changeme) to log in as administrator.

 Besides configuring the platform to your needs, if you are using a concentrator with a BasicStation services this is the time to create a gateway with the EUI de `basicstation` service provices in the logs and create a key for it.